 In the UK today, there is an entrenched link between household income and educational success.
 Pupils from low-income backgrounds are far less likely than their wealthier peers to attain five good GCSE grades, progress to higher education or secure a high-income job.

-We look forward to a range of dynamic sessions, including:
+Delegates enjoyed a range of dynamic sessions, including:

 - Keynote speech by Chris Millward, Director for Fair Access and Participation at the Office for Students